Diocese of Tyler: 2000 to present

-Auxiliary Bishop Álvaro Corrada del Río from the Archdiocese of Washington was named bishop of Tyler by John Paul II in 2001.
-Pope Benedict XVI appointed del Rio as bishop of the Diocese of Mayagüez in Puerto Rico in 2011.
+The pope named Carmody as bishop of the Diocese of Corpus Christi in 2000.
+Auxiliary Bishop Álvaro Corrada del Río from the Archdiocese of Washington replaced him in 2001. del Rio transferred to the Diocese of Mayagüez in Puerto Rico in 2011.

-Monsignor Joseph Strickland of the Diocese of Dallas was named bishop of Tyler by Benedict XVI in 2011.
+Joseph Strickland of the Diocese of Dallas was named bishop of Tyler by Benedict XVI in 2011.
 Strickland was the first native East Texan to head the diocese.

-In May 2023, Strickland had posted online "I reject [Pope Francis's] program of undermining the Deposit of Faith".
+In May 2023, Strickland posted online "I reject [Pope Francis's] program of undermining the Deposit of Faith".
 In June 2023, it was revealed that the Dicastery for Bishops in Rome had completed an apostolic visitation to the diocese.
-It was conducted by Bishop Emeritus Gerald Kicanas and Bishop Dennis Sullivan.
+It had been conducted by Bishop Emeritus Gerald Kicanas and Bishop Dennis Sullivan.
 Visitations are frequently a prelude to disciplinary action by the Vatican against a bishop.
 After the apostolic visitation, several senior cardinals allegedly advised Francis to pressure on Strickland into resigning.

-Pope Francis removed Strickland as bishop of Tyler on November 11, 2023.
-Bishop Joe Vasquez of the Diocese of Austin was named apostolic administrator of the diocese.
-On December 20, 2024, Pope Francis named Auxiliary Bishop Gregory Kelly of the Diocese of Dallas as the new bishop of Tyler.
+Pope Francis removed Strickland as bishop of Tyler in November 2023.
+Bishop Joe Vasquez of the Diocese of Austin was appointed as apostolic administrator of the diocese.
+In December 2024, Auxiliary Bishop Gregory Kelly of the Diocese of Dallas was made the new bishop of Tyler.
+That same month, the Vatican sent a letter to the cathedral parish, order it to stop all celebrations of the Traditional Latin Mass.

 Sex abuse

 Reverend Gustavo Cuello was arrested in 1997 on charges of raping a 13-year-old altar girl.
 The victim said that he attacked her once or twice a week for six months.
 After posting bail, Cuello fled to his native Ecuador.
 In 2003, Ecuador extradited him back to the United States.
-At trial, Cuello pleaded guilty and was sentenced to life in prison.
+At his trial, Cuello pleaded guilty and was sentenced to life in prison.
 The Vatican laicized him in 2006.

 In February 2019, the diocese published the names of three priests associated with the diocese who had been credibly accused of sexually abusing minors.
 Only one of the three, Cuello, had allegations reported within the diocese.